 If your frother does not heat the milk, then please heat the plant milk in the microwave or on the stovetop beforehand.

-How to make this drink without a blender or milk frother
+How to make Matcha Latte without a blender or milk frother

-If you don't have a blender or milk frother to hand, here's how you can still make this delicious drink:
+If you don't have a blender or milk frother to hand, here's how you can still make this delicious drink using a traditional matcha whisk:

 - Whisk the matcha powder in 2 tbsp of the plant milk until no lumps are left.